Positivity of extensions of vector bundles: Introduction

+The other theorem solves negatively Problem~\ref{prob:exact} for bigness and pseudo-effectivity, and also shows that the assumption that $\mathcal G$ is nef (resp. ample) of (1) (resp.
+(2)) in Theorem~\ref{thm:nef-psef} cannot be weakened to that $\mathcal G$ is pseudo-effective (resp. big).

-of vector bundles, and if $\mathcal E'$ and $\mathcal E''$ satisfy a positivity condition, then does $\mathcal E$ satisfy the same?
-This problem was solved affirmatively for ampleness and nefness (cf.~\cite[\S 6]{Laz04II}), but it had been open for bigness and pseudo-effectivity (cf.~\cite[Problem~4.3]{HMI22}, \cite[Question~2.23]{FN23}).
-In this paper, we answer negatively to the above problem for bigness and pseudo-effectivity: \begin{thm} Let $k$ be an algebraically closed field.
-Then there exist a smooth projective surface $X$ over $k$ and a vector bundle $\mathcal E$ on $X$ with the following properties: \begin{itemize} \item there exists an exact sequence
+\begin{thm} Let $k$ be an algebraically closed field.
+Then there exist a smooth projective surface $S$ over $k$ and a vector bundle $\mathcal V$ on $S$ with the following properties: \begin{itemize} \item there exists an exact sequence